-On March 3, 2015, the Company filed a \$150,000 shelf registration statement on Form S-3 with the SEC.
+On March 3, 2015, the Company filed a \$150,000 shelf registration statement on Form S-3 with the Securities and Exchange Commission (the "SEC").
 This shelf registration statement became effective upon filing and allows the Company to sell securities, including common stock, preferred stock, depository shares, stock purchase contracts, warrants and units, from time to time at prices and on terms to be determined at the time of sale.
 On February 26, 2016, the Company filed a post-effective amendment to this registration statement, which allowed for its use by the Company when declared effective by the SEC's staff on April 18, 2016.